Adenoviruses can cause a wide range of symptoms. The most common symptoms in adults include:

 - Avoid close contact with people who are sick

-- Avoid sharing saliva, e.g. sharing cups and eating utensils, and kissing
+- Avoid sharing saliva, e.g. sharing cups and eating utensils or kissing

 - Routinely clean surfaces that are frequently touched with bleach-containing cleaners or wipes (adenovirus responds quickly to bleach but is resistant to other disinfectants)